 Rural areas provide for a wide range of rural and complementary uses that maintain agricultural production opportunities in different parts of the region.
-The State Planning Policy requires that Council also facilitate intensive rural uses such as poultry farms in rural areas in appropriate locations.

 Mixed-business farming and diversification (including tourism and rural industries) are supported where such uses are complimentary and remain ancillary to the agricultural production activity.